-- 23. Shiv, Anandi & John were partners John died in a car accident Both Shiv & Anandi decided to admit his son Ryan who was 16 years old as partner.
-Can they do so?
-Justify. - [Hint: Minor as a partner] - 24.
-Mr. Singh is in 'lighting' business for the post 15 years.
+[Hint: Minor as a partner]

+20. Mr. Singh is in 'lighting' business for the post 15 years.
 To help his friend, Mr Yadav, a beginner he projected himself as a partner before Mohd.
 Abdul, a whole sale dealer of fancy lights.
 Mohd.
 Abdul gave Mr. Yadav the stock without asking for payment and gave him credit limit of one month.
-Will Mr. Singh be liable to Md.
-Abdul if Mr. Yadav does not pay him on time?
-Classify Mr. Singh's role here along with an explanation.
+Will Mr. Singh be liable to.